 For the most part, pest issues originate from outside of the home.
 Interior pest issues are typically a product of time and opportunities for the pests to make their way inside.
-Properly sealing your home and focusing on exclusion, (sealing cracks and crevices, and entry points for pests), can have a large impact on reducing pest activity without even using any type of product treatments.
+Properly seal your home with exclusion (sealing potential entry points).
+This can reduce pest activity without using any type of product treatments.

-In addition to properly using exclusion to prevent pest issues, a typical pest control service will treat the outside of the home to eliminate the majority of the issues you would have with pests.
-When a pest control service treats the outside of the home, it creates a barrier of product that can keep pests out and also kill the ones that do get inside as they pass through the barrier.
+In addition to proper exclusion to prevent pest issues, a typical pest control service will treat the outside of the home to eliminate the majority of the issues you would have.
+When a pest control service treats the outside of the home, it creates a barrier of product that keeps pests out.
+This also kill the ones that do get inside as they pass through the barrier.

-In these cases a when a pest control service is treating the outside of the home, there typically isn’t much need for concern if you have children and makes this type of pest control safe for babies and children.
+When a pest control service treats the outside of the home, it’s completely safe inside.
+This type of pest control application is safest for babies and children.

-Of course, you shouldn’t let your children play in treated areas outside the home immediately after a treatment as products that are used outside of the home to treat pests are usually more potent than those used inside your home.
-Give ample time for the products to dry that are applied around your home before letting your children play around treated areas, but after drying time it should be safe with most products typically used in residential settings.
-If there are any additional restrictions related to a product used beyond allowing them to dry, your pest control company can advise you on those recommendations as well as work with you to determine the best product for both your pest and safety needs.
+Of course, you shouldn’t let your children play in treated areas outside the home immediately after a treatment.
+Products that are used outside of the home to treat pests are usually more potent than those used inside.
+Give ample time for products to dry that are applied around your home before letting your children play around treated areas.
+After drying time, it should be safe with most products typically used in residential settings.

 The type of pest control you choose can make it even safer for babies and children

 There are several options of pest control you can use that are especially safe for babies and children.
-Some pest control companies will have botanical or organic pest control options that are bio degradable providing safer options than the over-the-counter pest control you can buy at the store.
+Some pest control companies have botanical or organic pest control options that are bio-degradable.
+These are safer options than the over-the-counter products you can buy at the store.

 Another option is to use bait traps for catching pests.
-The great thing about bait traps is that they can be placed out of reach of children in addition to bait being secured inside of tamper resistant stations.
-There are also options of bait traps where they are sealed to the point of only the pests being able to get in.
+The great thing about bait traps is that they can be placed out of reach of children.
+Also, the bait is secured inside of tamper resistant stations.
 With the combo of putting them out of reach and being too small for children to access the pest control product, it makes bait traps a good option of pest control that’s safe for children.

 Placement of the pest control products creates another pest control option that’s safe for children

-Outside of bait traps, which can be placed out of reach from children, other pest control options can be placed safely to avoid harm to babies and children.
-When pest issues are being treated inside of your home a pest control service will not need to simply spray products randomly in hopes of treating an issue.
+Outside of bait traps, other pest control options can be placed safely to avoid harm to babies and children.
+When treating in your home, a pest control service will not spray products randomly in hopes of treating an issue.